 Now, the free tickets only cover the U.S.S.
 Arizona Memorial and the museum.

-And if you don’t rent a car on Oahu, you might want to join a tour that includes transportation.
+It’s easy to get to Pearl Harbor from Waikiki.
+If you don’t rent a car on Oahu, you might want to join a tour that includes transportation.
 Or, you can always take an Uber or shuttle.

 5. You’ll Need a Full Day at Polynesian Cultural Center